ibankky/demotest/README.md

 demotest
 ========
-test gp git for usege
+"it ok"

-test github first time
+test commit in git hub